How much does it really cost to hire a medical writer in 2025? A guide for clients

 Typical hourly rates

 These rates apply when you hire a writer directly.
 However, if you go through a recruitment agency, expect to pay significantly more.
 Recruitment agencies will add their own markup on top of a writer's fee, which can drive up costs substantially.
-If you're on a budget, hiring a freelancer directly can be a more cost-effective solution.

 Paying by the word